 3. Photos of speakers or entertainers

-Arriving before the event helps the photographer to determine where they need to be in order to capture staged events to the best possible advantage.
+Arriving before the event helps the photographer determine where they need to be to capture staged events to the best possible advantage.
 Many of the shots will be wide-angle images with the speaker or entertainer as a focal point.
 The rest of the image captures a sense of place.
 Any branding should be visible, and there should be some indication of a large audience held spellbound.
-I’ll also take some close-up, head and shoulders shots that capture the individual speakers portrait style.
+I’ll also take some close-up, head and shoulders shots that capture the individual speaker’s portrait style.

 4. Guests having a good time

-These shots could be posed or candid, but I always take a lot of them and sort through them carefully.
+These shots could be posed or candid, but I always take a lot of them and sort them carefully.
 Every person must be looking their best – no closed eyes, funny facial expressions or other oddities can pass muster.
 These shots have to make other people wish they had been there with the beautiful people!